 IRE may be suitable for some people with locally advanced pancreatic cancer.
-This is cancer that can’t be removed by surgery and has spread to nearby structures such as blood vessels around the pancreas.
+This is cancer that has grown into large blood vessels around the pancreas, and can’t usually be removed by surgery.
 The aim of IRE is to slow the growth of the cancer, to help people live longer and to treat symptoms.

-Some people with borderline resectable cancer may be offered surgery to remove the cancer, but during the operation the surgeon finds the cancer has grown too close to major blood vessels to remove it.
-Although it’s not possible to remove the tumour, IRE may be used during the operation to treat the tumour.
+Some people with borderline resectable cancer may be offered surgery to remove the cancer, but during the operation the surgeon finds the cancer has grown too close to the large blood vessels to remove it.
+Although it’s not possible to remove the cancer, IRE may be used during the operation to treat it.
+The aim is to try to slow down the growth of the cancer.
 You may then be offered chemotherapy once you have recovered from the operation.

 We don’t know much about IRE for borderline resectable pancreatic cancer and we need more research into this.
 If this is an option for you, your doctor will discuss it with you.

-Whether IRE is suitable for you will depend on your own situation.
+There are other things that can affect whether IRE is suitable for you.
 For example, you will need to be fit enough to have a general anaesthetic.
-It may also depend on what other treatments you’ve already had, or how big the tumour is.
+It may also depend on what other treatments you have already had, or how big the tumour is.
 It can be difficult to treat the whole tumour if it is larger.

 IRE may not be suitable if you have an irregular heartbeat (atrial fibrillation), a pacemaker or other types of heart problems such as congestive heart failure or coronary artery disease.
 This is because the electrical currents can affect your heartbeat.
 Speak to your doctor about this.
 They may need to do an assessment to check whether you are fit enough for IRE.

-Speak to your doctor about whether IRE might be an option for you.
-It’s important to talk it through with them before making any decisions about your treatment.
+Speak to your doctor about whether IRE might be an option for you and what it involves before making any decisions about your treatment.

 How can I have irreversible electroporation (IRE)?